The After-Hours Dilemma Every Contractor Faces

 - After hours: Calls forward to your answering solution (AI agent, answering service, or partner)

-- When busy/no answer: Calls forward after 3–4 rings so you never miss while on another call
+- When busy/no answer: Calls forward after 3–4 rings to reduce missed calls while you're on another call

 On iPhone: Settings → Phone → Call Forwarding.
 On Android: Phone app → Settings → Call forwarding.
 Most VoIP systems (Google Voice, OpenPhone) have built-in scheduling.